DrRyanHuang/CodeMateBear/README.md

-This project leverages the ERNIE Bot to implement a recommendation system.
-It crawls Github user and repository information, feeds it into the large model, and allows the model to extract keywords.
-Based on these keywords, it searches for projects on Github and recommends them to users in the order of the most stars, most forks, and best matches.
+This project leverages the ERNIE Bot to implement a recommendation system. 🤖 It crawls GitHub user and repository information, feeds it into the large language model, and allows the model to extract relevant keywords. 🔍 Based on these keywords, it searches for projects on GitHub and recommends them to users in the order of the most stars, most forks, and best matches. 🌟🍴

 ### Demo Showcase 🎥🌟